 Assessing the costs of care.

-A knowledgeable professional should also be able to help determine the anticipated costs associated with the care of an individual with special needs based on variables determined by his/her parent or guardian, including:
+A knowledgeable professional should also be able to help determine the anticipated costs associated with the care of an individual with special needs based on variables determined by his or her parent or guardian, including:

 - An individual’s ability to function and/or work independently.

-- The desired lifestyle for a child, and summary of attendant monthly expenses that would go uncovered by government programs or private insurance.
+- The desired lifestyle for a child, and a summary of attendant monthly expenses that would go uncovered by government programs or private insurance.

 - Future monthly housing, educational, recreational, and medical costs.

 - A cost estimate of anticipated additional support and finances needed, such as counseling or advocacy services.

-- Government benefit eligibility, likely duration of eligibility, and expected aid amounts.
+- Government benefit eligibility, likely duration of that eligibility, and expected aid amounts.

 Guardianship and care of individuals with special needs.

 Guardianship is another pressing issue for people currently caring for an individual with special needs.
-Often siblings, aunts or uncles, or your child’s grandparents are the first choice.
-The role, however, requires a substantial amount of consideration as guardianship practices vary by state, and there is no unifying federal guideline on which to rely.
+Often siblings, aunts, uncles, or your child’s grandparents are the first choice.
+The role, however, requires a substantial amount of consideration, as guardianship practices vary by state, and there is no unifying federal guideline on which to rely.

-A Letter of Intent, drawn up by the parent or guardian of a special needs individual, comprises instructions to a trustee or guardian regarding the type and level of care you would want provided and can include specifics about health care, education, and living arrangements.
-While not a legal document, Letters of Intent should be witnessed and notarized.
+A letter of intent, drawn up by the parent or guardian of a special-needs individual, comprises instructions to a trustee or guardian regarding the type and level of care you want to be provided and can include specifics about health care, education, and living arrangements.
+While not a legal document, letters of intent should be witnessed and notarized.

 Caring for an individual with special needs requires patience, dedication, and, sometimes, unique skills.
 Ensuring the continued well-being of your loved one in the event you are no longer able to provide care is one of the most important steps you can take.
 By laying the groundwork early and taking advantage of available resources, you can minimize the worry of caregiving and enjoy its rewards.

 Questions about this article or about New York Life, our subsidiaries, and products that we offer?
-Please call this toll-free number 800-710-7945 (x951) to arrange for a discussion with a New York Life agent or a NYLIFE Securities financial services professional.
+Please call the toll-free number 800-710-7945 (x951) to arrange for a discussion with a New York Life agent or a NYLIFE Securities financial services professional.